State Great Khural: Committees

 The State Great Khural shall have standing committees dealing with specific fields of public policy.
 The Standing committees are composed of 10-19 members and shall be convened on Tuesday and Wednesday each week.
 The subcommittee is affiliated with and deals with specific issues within the standing committee.
 The State Great Khural shall set up temporary committees for reviewing specific issues, making proposals and submitting reports to the plenary sessions.

 Party caucuses

 A party/coalition with 8 or more seats must establish a party caucus.
 Independents and members of several parties may choose to join a caucus, but may not establish their own.
 Each caucus must elect a leader, which is then reported to the chairman.
 The decision to establish a caucus, along with its membership roster, must be submitted within 24 hours of the Chairman's election.
-The Chairman will then announce these decisions at the plenary session of the State Great Hural.
+The Chairman will then announce these decisions at the plenary session of the State Great Khural.